mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/portworx/index.md

 konvoy up
 ```

-When complete you should see in the addons listed also those that require persistent storage, e.g prometheus, elasticsearch, ... .
+When complete you should see in the add-ons listed also those that require persistent storage, e.g prometheus, elasticsearch, ... .

 ### verify